-- be aged 16 or over at the time of your claim - have been living in England, Scotland or Wales for two of the last three years (and your immigration status doesn't prevent you claiming) - be 'habitually resident' in the UK (unless you're exempt).
-If you're unsure, you can contact our helpline on
+• be aged 16 or over at the time of your claim

-0808 800 0303 or hello@ parkinsons.org.uk for advice

-- not be in full-time education (which means you're not on an educational course of 21 hours or more supervised study a week) - not earn more than £139 a week (after tax), if you're in paid employment
+- have been living in England, Scotland or Wales for two of the last three years (and your immigration status doesn't prevent you claiming) - be 'habitually resident' in the UK (unless you're exempt).
+If you're unsure, you can contact our helpline on 0808 800 0303 or hello@parkinsons.org.uk for advice - not be in full-time education (which means you're not on an educational course of 21 hours or more supervised study a week) - not earn more than £151 a week (after tax), if you're in paid employment

 The rules are different in Northern Ireland.
-Visit www. nidirect.gov.uk/carers-allowance to find out more.
+Visit www. nidirect.gov.uk/carersallowance to find out more.

-In Scotland, young carers can claim the new yearly Young Carer's Grant of £359.65.
-This is for carers who are aged 16-18, provide care for 16 hours a week or more, and don't receive Carer's Allowance.
+In Scotland, young carers can claim the yearly Young Carer's Grant of £383.75.
+This is for carers who are aged 16-18, provide care for 16 hours a week or more, and don't receive Carer's Allowance/ Carer Support Payment.
 You can receive it if you're still in education, in work or unemployed.

-How much is Carer's Allowance?
+How much is Carer's Allowance/Carer Support Payment?

-The weekly rate is £76.75.
+The weekly rate is £81.90.

-Do other benefits affect Carer's Allowance?
+Do other benefits affect Carer's Allowance/Carer Support Payment?

 Yes.
-You can't be paid Carer's Allowance if you're getting the same amount or more from any of the following benefits:
+You can't be paid Carer's Allowance/Carer Support Payment if you're getting the same amount or more from any of the following benefits:

 - Contributory/new-style Employment and Support Allowance

 - Severe Disablement Allowance

 - Incapacity Benefit

 - Maternity Allowance

 - State Pension

-- Bereavement Allowance, Widow's Benefits or Widowed Parent's Allowance

-- Contribution-based/newstyle Jobseeker's Allowance
+- Bereavement Allowance, Widow's Benefits or Widowed Parent's Allowance - Contribution-based/newstyle Jobseeker's Allowance

 These benefits 'overlap', so you can only get paid the higher of the two benefits.
-If you can't be paid Carer's Allowance due to the overlapping benefits rule, you should still make a claim if you're eligible because this will help with other benefits (see 'Why should I claim Carer's Allowance?' below).
+If you can't be paid Carer's Allowance/Carer Support Payment due to the overlapping benefits rule, you should still make a claim if you're eligible because this will help with other benefits (see 'Why should I claim Carer's Allowance/Carer Support Payment?' below).

-Why should I claim Carer's Allowance?
+Why should I claim Carer's Allowance/ Carer Support Payment?

-Claiming Carer's Allowance may allow you to get extra on other benefits you receive.

-For example, if you qualify for Carer's Allowance, you can get a £42.75-a-week 'carer premium' included in income-related Employment and Support Allowance, Income Support, income-based Jobseeker's Allowance, Pension Credit or Housing Benefit and £185.86 per month included for Universal Credit.
-The Universal Credit amount is paid if the care is provided even if you don't claim Carer's Allowance
+Claiming either Carer's Allowance or Carer Support Payment may allow you to get extra on other benefits you receive.
+For example, if you qualify for Carer's Allowance/Carer Support Payment, you can get a £45.60-a-week 'carer premium' included in incomerelated Employment and Support Allowance, Income Support, income-based Jobseeker's Allowance.
+Pension Credit or Housing Benefit and £198.31 per month included for Universal Credit.
+The Universal Credit amount is paid if the care is provided even if you don't claim Carer's Allowance or Carer Support Payment.